glpi-project/doc-agent/source/configuration.rst

 .. _ssl-keystore:

 ``ssl-keystore`` (Available since GLPI Agent v1.11)
-    This option is only usable on Windows or MacOSX.

-    Keystore support on Windows and Keychain support on MacOSX are enabled by default to provide a way to authentify SSL GLPI server if CA certificate or server certificate is integrated there.
+    Keystore support on Windows, Keychain support on MacOSX and CA trust store support on Unix/Linux are enabled by default to provide a way to authentify SSL GLPI server if CA certificate or server certificate is integrated there.
+The default CA bundle from Mozilla's is always included if the Mozilla::CA CPAN module is installed. (this support case is available since GLPI Agent v1.12)

     It takes as argument a string which can be a list separated by commas:

-    * ``none``: just disable keystore support on Windows or keychain support on MacOSX
+    * ``none``: just disable Mozilla::CA bundle and keystore support on Windows, keychain support on MacOSX or CA trust store on Unix/Linux.
     * Only on Windows, any combination of the following **case-sensitive** keys:

       * ``My``, ``CA``, ``Root`` for default machine store